benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 The bundled sample contains ten products with one, two, or three options and different variant counts.
 Each product row has one media entry for every planned variant in its same-numbered variant row.
 Every media `alt` is unique within its product and exactly matches one `variants[].inventoryItem.sku` value in the variant file.

-> **Product media exposure:** After Shopify registers a file, it is served from a CDN URL that anyone who obtains the URL can access, regardless of whether the store or product is published, draft, or assigned to a sales channel.
+> **Product media exposure:** After Shopify registers a file as product media, it is served from a CDN URL that anyone who obtains the URL can access, regardless of whether the store or product is published, draft, or assigned to a sales channel.
 Product visibility controls discovery through Shopify surfaces, but they don't make the CDN URL private.
-The same caution applies when uploading a local file directly to Shopify with [`stagedUploadsCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/stagedUploadsCreate): the upload target and its authentication parameters are temporary, but the returned `resourceUrl` should be treated as a bearer URL that anyone who obtains it can access while it remains valid.
-After the staged resource is registered as product media, Shopify serves it from its CDN.
 Don't upload files that must remain confidential.
 To align image availability more closely with a product launch, create the product without media and add the images later through [`productUpdate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productUpdate), shortly before publishing the product.
 The final segment of a Shopify CDN URL is based on the uploaded filename, so use non-descriptive, difficult-to-guess filenames instead of product names, SKUs, launch dates, or other predictable values.
 A difficult-to-guess filename reduces accidental discovery but isn't an access-control mechanism.

 ### Variant creation format